adamblake/Parse/README.md

 ```php
 ["this" => ["section" => ["is" => ["deeply" => "nested"]]]]
 ```

-All supported types can either be read from file or from an appropriately formed string.
-Additionally, the data can be returned as an associative array or a series of nested objects, as an added convenience for those who want consistent structure in their applications and need one or the other.
-(See the Usage section below for more details.)

-Finally, another useful feature of this packages is that all errors thrown during reading and parsing of files are converted to ParseExceptions and thus will not halt the flow of the application and can be handled easily in try/catch blocks.

 # Installing
 This class is not on Packagist.
 Either download the zip and the symfony/yaml